CapacitorSet/capacitorset.github.io/mathjs/index.md

 >This vulnerability was discovered by [\@CapacitorSet](https://github.com/CapacitorSet) and [\@denysvitali](https://github.com/denysvitali).
 Thanks to [\@josdejong](https://github.com/josdejong/) for promptly fixing the vulnerability and [JSFuck](http://www.jsfuck.com/) for discovering the `[].filter.constructor` trick.
 >
+>A clarification from Jos: math.js does not "evaluate JavaScript" as previously thought, rather, it "has its own parser with its own math oriented syntax and its own operators and functions.
+But these functions are still JavaScript functions of course."
+>
 ><small>Released under [**CC-BY 4.0**](https://creativecommons.org/licenses/by/4.0/).